techery/janet-async/README.md

 `@AsyncAction` annotation defines:
 * `value` – event name;
-* `incoming` – indicate we can receive action any time from server.
+* `incoming` – indicates we can receive action any time from server.

 To configure event, annotate fields with:
-* `@AsyncMessage` – body to be sent/received with event;
+* `@Payload` – body to be sent/received with event, aka message;
-* `@SyncedResponse` – action to sync request with:
+* `@PendingResponse` – pending action from server to sync request with:
-    * value – predicate class, defines rule to sync request with response;
+    * value – predicate class, defines rule to match request with response;
     * timeout – if no response received, fail status with exception will be thrown.

 ### Advanced bits